jaspector

 A building permit is required to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to install, enlarge, alter, repair, remove, convert, or replace any electrical or plumbing system.
 A zoning certificate is also required for certain land uses and accessory structures even when no building permit is needed.
 All development in the Critical Area requires Critical Area review.

-Typical processing time is County goal is 15 working days for first-round comments on a complete application.
+Building permit processing times in unincorporated Caroline County, MD typically run County goal is 15 working days for first-round comments on a complete application.
 Complex projects with multiple review functions or revision cycles will take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Caroline County, MD.
 The following work is generally exempt: One-story detached accessory structures under 200 square feet in floor area (residential) or under 120 square feet (commercial); however, any trade work (electrical, plumbing, mechanical) associated with those structures still requires the applicable trade permit.; Construction of poultry houses, greenhouses, stables, and run-in sheds used exclusively for agriculture is exempt from the building permit requirement.
 If the agricultural structure is later altered, repaired, modified, or converted to any non-agricultural use, a permit and full code compliance are required.; Ordinary repairs and maintenance that do not involve structural elements, change of use, or trade system alterations may not require a permit..
 Note: Development activities on waterfront properties within the Critical Area that would not otherwise require a building permit (such as patios, driveways, small retaining walls, and sheds under 200 square feet) must still be reviewed under the Critical Area Program.
 Contact 410-479-8100 before starting any work on Critical Area properties.
+When in doubt, confirm with the local building department before starting work.